brandonson/evict/README.txt

-Evict-BT is a issue tracker that integrates lossely with git.
+Evict-BT is a issue tracker written in Rust that integrates loosely with git.
 In the future, it will hopefully support additional version control systems.

 Currently Evict-BT has minimal support for just about everything,